Especially for Applicants

 Q. I may receive other offers.
 What am I expected to do?

-It is likely to be a busy time for you.
-A successful strategy for handling competing pressures is to review your offers weekly and decide between or among them, and release those in which you are no longer interested.
-Prioritize your options as soon as you have completed your interviews.
-Then if you receive an offer from number 4, notify the programs ranked below 4 that you are withdrawing.
-Release the offer from your fourth choice, when you get an offer from number 3 and so on.
+It is likely to be a busy time.
+A successful strategy for handling competing pressures is to review your offers weekly, to decide between or among them, and release those in which you are no longer interested.
+It is wise to keep no more than one offer at a time.
+Prioritize your options as soon as you have completed your interviews, and rank them.
+Then if you receive an offer from your 4th ranked program, notify the programs you've ranked below 4 (e.g., 5, 6 etc.) that you are withdrawing.
+Release the offer from program number 4 when you get an offer from number 3 and so on.

 Q. You say "prioritize your options."
 How can I do that?

-We are glad you asked!
 In the best of all possible worlds, your training goals would be your single most important consideration.
 In reality, other factors can limit your range of choices.
-We understand you must weigh issues such as how long is the program, how much will it cost, how far away is too uncomfortable or too expensive.
+We understand you must weigh issues such as how long is the program, how much will it cost, how far away is too uncomfortable or too expensive for me.

 Nonetheless, one issue you must resolve before you begin to consider offers is: "What type of career do I want?
 What type of work do I want to do?"
 Certain types of programs provide stronger preparation for clinical work, others for research or analysis.
 It is too late to begin deciding between research programs and clinical programs once offers are made.
 Offers must be accepted by April 15.